flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

   Flutter's default deeplink handler will break these plugins.

-  Add A Key and Value pair `FlutterDeepLinkingEnabled` `NO` to info.Plist if you prefer to use third-party plugins.
+  Add A Key and Value pair `FlutterDeepLinkingEnabled` and `NO` to info.Plist if you prefer to use third-party plugins.
   :::